 Biscayne National Park

-Education Program.
-Grant Amount: $45,000.
-Outcome: More than 2,800 South Florida school children participated in the park’s education programs in FY 2010, the majority of whom (1,500+) spent time in the park on class field trips and overnight camps.
-The grant funding allowed the park to hire two seasonal rangers and pay for boat transportation.
+- Education Program.
+Grant Amount: $25,000.
+Outcome: More than 7,400 South Florida students, teachers and parents participated in park education programs in FY 2013, many of whom (3,600+) spent time in Biscayne National Park on field trips or overnight camp programs.
+The grant funding allowed the park to hire staff to deliver programs and provide bus transportation for disadvantaged schools.

 Big Cypress National Preserve

 - Swamp Water & Me Program.
 Grant Amount: $15,000.
 Outcome: More than 2,800 students explored Big Cypress on ranger-led field trips during the school year as part of the preserve’s signature education program for 6th-grade students.

 - Wildlife Viewing.
 Grant Amount: $15,000.
 Outcome: The preserve is working with the Naples Zoo to install a series of outdoor exhibits that encourage people to treat South Florida wildlife with respect, for the safety of wildlife and people.

 By supporting these and other projects, the Trust seeks to foster a greater appreciation for our national parks and promote a legacy of stewardship in South Florida.
 You can support our work on behalf of South Florida’s national parks by making a donation today.